 Our Grade II listed underground telegraphy station includes an automated relay system and wireless room, and a door to the bunker’s secret escape tunnel – 120 steps hewn through solid granite, built in case the telegraph station was invaded by enemy forces.

-Visit the Cable Hut
+The Cable Hut

 The Cable Hut stands just above the sandy beach at Porthcurno.
-Built in 1929, this modest little building is where undersea telegraph cables came ashore from all corners of the world.
+Built-in 1929, this modest little building is where undersea telegraph cables came ashore from all corners of the world.

 The Cable Hut is the only one of its kind complete with original features and fittings and contains the largest collection of historic telegraph cables and termination boxes in the world.

 Enjoy one of our expert talks when museum staff explain and demonstrate some of the museum’s original working equipment.
-Scheduled at regular times throughout the day.